Derek Gilman LLM '97

-Upon his return from Iraq, Mr. Gilman accepted a position as counsel at Day, Berry & Howard, LLP.
+Upon his return from Iraq, Mr. Gilman accepted a position as counsel at Day, Berry & Howard.
 His practice there focuses on the tax aspects of both domestic and international transactions involving both taxable and tax-exempt entities.

 Interview with Alumnus/Alumna of the Month